Exercises to try with your students

 • It is not a perfect system, sometimes the responses may not be 100% accurate or complete.

-7. Content ideas
+7. Generating ideas

-AI chatbots can provide a vast range of ideas on a topic, which can help you come up with unique content for your work which can be used during brainstorming sessions.
-It can save you time by providing quick suggestions on a topic.
-It can also provide a diverse range of perspectives that you might not have considered in your work.
+GenAI can provide a vast range of ideas on a topic, which can help you generate unique content for your work and be practical during brainstorming sessions.
+It can save students time by providing quick suggestions on a topic.
+It can also provide a diverse range of perspectives that your students might not have considered in their work.

 You can use AI technologies when you are struggling to come up with ideas after you have done your initial research.
 You can use it when you want to explore a topic in more depth and expand your knowledge on a topic area.